Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### Mono&shy;space handling {#monospace-handling}

 By default, most browsers render monospace text at a reduced size.
-If you want your monospace text to be readable, set its font family to `monospace monospace` (sic).
+If you want your monospace text to be readable, set its font family to `monospace, monospace` (sic).

 Font family alone is not enough to distinguish an element from its surroundings.
 For `<pre>`, `<code>`, and `<samp>` elements, I recommend supplementing the font family change with a soft border.
 As described in [the "Color overrides and accessibility" section](#color-overrides-and-accessibility), borders are preferable to background colors because they don't override the user-agent's preferred foreground and background colors.